martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 1.00F for 1.13C by FearedBliss Released on Friday, July 8th, 2011
+Vanilla Frosting 2.00F for 1.13C by FearedBliss Released on Monday, July 11th, 2011
 -----------------------------------------------

 Installation:
 -------------
+Make sure to backup your current Diablo II directory before installing.
+A simple copy/paste of your current Diablo II folder will do.

-Put the data folder in the root of your Diablo II folder.
+Extract the files to the root of your Diablo II folder, replacing any existing files.

 Add: